What is Transfer Pricing?

 - Transfer Pricing Documentation has to be place before the due date for filing the annual tax return.

-- The arm’s-length principle of transfer pricing states that the amount charged by one related party to another for a given product must be the same as if the parties were not related.
+- The principle of transfer pricing states that the amount charged by one related party to another for a given product must be the same as if the parties were not related.
 An arm’s-length price for a transaction is therefore what the price of that transaction would be on the open market.
+The ALP can also be determined in advance through the advance pricing agreement (APA) formed between tax authorities and a taxpayer.